JamesVentures/james/README.md

     struct Proposal {
-        address proposer; // the member who submitted the proposal address applicant; // the applicant who wishes to become a member - this key will be used for withdrawals uint256 sharesRequested; // the # of shares the applicant is requesting uint256 startingPeriod; // the period in which voting can start for this proposal uint256 yesVotes; // the total number of YES votes for this proposal uint256 noVotes; // the total number of NO votes for this proposal
+        address proposer; // the member who submitted the proposal address applicant; // the applicant who wishes to become a member - this key will be used for withdrawals uint256 bondsRequested; // the # of bonds the applicant is requesting uint256 startingPeriod; // the period in which voting can start for this proposal uint256 yesVotes; // the total number of YES votes for this proposal uint256 noVotes; // the total number of NO votes for this proposal